Natural Sciences Tripos: Motivation

 The University of Cambridge believes that their course's generalisation, rather than specialisation, gives their students an advantage.
 First, it allows students to experience subjects at university level before specialising.
 Second, many modern sciences exist at the boundaries of traditional disciplines, for example, applying methods from a different discipline.
 Third, this structure allows other scientific subjects, such as Mathematics (traditionally a very strong subject at Cambridge), Medicine and the History and Philosophy of Science, (and previously Computer sciences before it had been removed for 2020 entry) to link with the Natural Sciences Tripos so that once, say, the two-year Part I of the Medical Sciences tripos has been completed, one can specialise in another biological science in Part II during one's third year, and still come out with a science degree specialised enough to move into postgraduate studies, such as a PhD.

 Student enrolment

 As a result of this structure, the Natural Sciences Tripos has by far the greatest number of students of any Tripos.
-Undergraduates who are reading for the NST in order to gain their degrees are colloquially known in University slang as 'NatScis (pronounced "Nat-Ski's"), being broadly nicknamed physical science ('phys') or biological science ('bio') NatScis, according to their course choices.
+Undergraduates who are reading for the Natural Sciences Tripos in order to gain their degrees are colloquially known in University slang as 'NatScis (pronounced "Nat-Ski's"), being broadly nicknamed physical science ('phys') or biological science ('bio') NatScis, according to their course choices.
 (Of course, many students choose both physical and biological options in first year.)
 The split tends to be about 50:50 between the physical and biological sciences.

 In 2018, 2594 students applied and 577 were admitted to the Natural Sciences Tripos.

-In order to be accepted to study on the Natural Sciences course, students must sit the NSAA (Natural Science Admissions Assessment) exam in the year of their application.
+In order to be accepted to study on the Natural Sciences course, students must sit the ESAT (Engineering and Science Admissions Test) exam in the year of their application.
 This is a test required by Cambridge to assess their candidates.